Cycling in Quebec: rides, trails, and stops at Carrera Café

 Montmorency by bike

-For experienced cyclists: the climb to Montmorency Falls offers a physical challenge rewarded with a spectacular view.
+For experienced cyclists: the climb to Montmorency Falls offers a physical challenge rewarded by a spectacular view.

 Distance